Tag Archives: global warming panic

 Man-made global warming is the 21st century phlogiston

-In the 18th century a theory arose to explain the process of oxidation (combustion and rusting).
-The theory involved a non-existent substance named phlogiston (from the ancient Greek for burning up.
-It was a theory which neatly accounted for oxidation processes such as combustion and rusting.
 Phlogiston was supposedly contained within every flammable substance and released when a substance was burnt.
 This meant that the residue (the calx) of what was burnt should be lighter than the original substance.
-Inconveniently for the phlogistonists , experiments showed that, for example, a the calx of a metal such as magnesium gained weight when burnt in the air.
+Inconveniently for the phlogistonists , experiments showed that, for example, the calx of a metal such as magnesium gained weight when burnt in the air.
 The most excitable phlogistonists in desperation then floated the idea that phlogiston had a negative weight.
-Some of the less excitable suggested that phlogiston was lighter than air, which obfuscated matters until the measurement of the weight of gases as well as the remainders of a burnt substance became possible through the use of hermetically sealed containers .
-Eventually an end was brought to this nonsense by a combination of Lavoisier’s identification of oxygen and its combinational qualities and numerous experiments by antiphlogistonists which showed that results of any substance that was combusted or corroded in air could only be explained by the phlogiston theory if phlogiston had a negative weight.
+Some of the less excitable suggested that phlogiston was lighter than air, which obfuscated matters until the measurement of the weight of gases as well as the remainders of a burnt substance became possible through the use of hermetically sealed containers.
+Eventually an end was brought to this nonsense by a combination of Lavoisier’s identification of oxygen and its combinational qualities and numerous experiments by anti-phlogistonists which showed that the state of any substance after it was combusted in air could only be explained by the phlogiston theory if phlogiston had a negative weight, something which even in the 18th century seemed fanciful to most people, scientists or otherwise.
 The discrediting of phlogiston theory took the better part of a century.

 Daily TELEGRAPH 1.5.08